linrongbin16/commons.nvim/docs/commons_numbers.md

 Parameters:

-- `f`: Unary function that map a paramter to number value.
+- `f`: Unary function that map a parameter to number value.
 - `a`: First parameter.
 - `...`: Other variadic parameters.